ahueb/Access-Checker/README.md

+Note: IEEE and Gale as programmed currently only work for the collection at UIS

 # Access checker
 A simple JRuby script to check for full-text access to e-resource titles.
 Plain old URL/link checking won't alert you if one of your ebook links points to a valid HTML page reading "NO ACCESS."
 This script will.